allpro/form-manager/README.md

 ```

 **ALL form options and logic is set in the form-configuration.**
-<br>There is _no_ form configuration visible in the markup.
+<br>This presentation components is 'dumb' so it can focus on appearance.
-This keeps presentation components 'dumb' so they can focus on appearance.
+Cosmetic properties can be added to fields or components _as normal_.

-Cosmetic properties can be added to form-fields as normal.
+Field 'labels' are just a cosmetic presentation choice.
-Field 'labels' are cosmetic because they are a presentation choice.
+However, FM accepts a 'displayName' for use in error messages and an
-However, FM can store a 'displayName' for use in error messages and for
+auto-generated `aria-label` attribute.
-auto-generating ARIA field attributes.
+(`aria-invalid` is also auto-generated)

-**FM easily handles very complex custom forms.** For example:
+**FM easily handles very complex custom forms.** For example,
-A form can spans multiple screens, with some controls inside modal popups.
+a form can spans multiple screens, with some controls inside modal popups.
 Just pass `props.form` to integrate any sub-component with a FM instance.

 See